Daily Checks and Drivers Hours

 Compensation for reduced weekly rest must be provided by the end of the third fixed week in which the reduction takes place, but must be added to another rest period of at least 9 hours.

-Double Manning Daily rest concession-In a double manned vehicle each driver will require a minimum daily rest of 9 hours (an increase of 1 hour) in each period of 30 hours
+Double Manning Daily rest concession-In a double manned vehicle each driver will require a minimum daily rest of 9 hours in each period of 30 hours

 In order to take advantage of this concession, both drivers must be present in the vehicle for the whole journey except for the first hour